mphowardlab/essential-math/first-order-odes/exact.md

    \td{}{Q}{x}{y} &= -2x \sin(x^2)
    \end{align}

-   The two partial derivatives are equal so the ODE is exact.
+   The two partial derivatives are equal, so the ODE is exact.
 You can proceed directly to integration.
 First, integrate *Q* with respect *y*

    \begin{equation}